Southwest Airlines cancels thousands more flights as federal government says it will investigate

 Stoll hopes to get another chance to see his parents in the spring, when the weather is warmer.

-Adontis Barber, a 34-year-old jazz pianist from Kansas City, Missouri, had camped in the city's airport since his Southwest flight was canceled Saturday but joined the latter camp Wednesday.
+Adontis Barber, a 34-year-old jazz pianist from Kansas City, Missouri, had camped out in the city's airport since his Southwest flight was canceled Saturday and wondered if he would ever get to a New Year's gig in Washington, D.C.

 "I give up," he said.
 "I'm starting to feel homeless."